 My practice has been, when referring to human beings as individuals, to use the impersonal pronoun, “he,” in cases where my reference is to the forever-sexless soul encased in a human body.
 “It” obviously wouldn’t do.
 To follow the modern convention of saying “he/she” would be stylistically cumbersome, and (worse still) would force the reader’s attention to a lower level by emphasizing superficial and spiritually non-essential differences.

 * At that time published by Philosophical Library, New York; later, by Self-Realization Fellowship, Los Angeles.
-Recently, the first edition has been reprinted by Crystal Clarity, Publishers, Nevada City, CA 95959, which also publishes most of my books.
+The original unedited first edition is reprinted by Crystal Clarity, Publishers, Nevada City, CA, 95959.

 Chapter One—Superconsciousness: The Central Reality